 - Plan on spending at least a couple of hours here, more if you can manage it.

 - Backpacks are not allowed into the museum and you will need to check these in.
-Bring a smaller back if possible.
+Bring a smaller bag if possible.

 How to get to Kazimierz and Podgorze

-Today, Auschwitz I serves as a museum, many of its red-brick barrack buildings housing exhibitions displaying a total of 80,000 artefacts from lives lost during the Holocaust.
+Today, Auschwitz I serves as a museum, many of its red-brick barrack buildings housing exhibitions displaying 80,000 artefacts from lives lost during the Holocaust.
 By contrast, Auschwitz II – Birkenau, twenty times the size of Auschwitz I, is more of a memorial to those who perished.